Cannes Film Festival Award for Best Actress

 The Best Actress Award (Prix d'interprétation féminine) is an award presented at the Cannes Film Festival since 1946.
 It is given to an actress who has delivered an outstanding performance and chosen by the jury from the films in official competition slate at the festival.

-At the 1st Cannes Film Festival held in 1946, Michèle Morgan was the first winner of this award for her performance in Pastoral Symphony, and Zar Amir Ebrahimi is the most recent winner in this category for her role in Holy Spider at the 75th Cannes Film Festival in 2022.
+At the 1946 Cannes Film Festival, Michèle Morgan was the inaugural winner of the award for Pastoral Symphony.
+While Nadia Melliti is the most recent winner for The Little Sister at the 2025 Cannes Film Festival.